ipluaws/tf-k8s-test/README.md

+This project is entirely built within the AWS environment, utilizing an AWS EKS Kubernetes cluster.
+Infrastructure provisioning is automated using Terraform code.

 **Step 1: Set Up AWS Environment with Terraform**

 1.1.
 Configure your local machine with AWS credentials using the aws configure command.
 Provide your access key, secret access key, and preferred region.